 - Pseudoephedrine and ephedrine (found in some cough and cold remedies)

 - Phenylpropanolamine and phenylephrine (found in some nasal decongestants)

 - MDMA (ecstacy)

 Treatment of Hypertensive Crisis

 Hypertensive Crises usually occur about 10 – 30 minutes after ingestion of food.
 The first sign is normally a very low heart rate (less than 60 bpm).
 As a result, I find it useful to wear my apple watch to monitor my heart rate.
 If I get a weird feeling after eating I’ll check my heart rate to confirm if it is low.
 I will then check my blood pressure (if possible) with an automatic blood pressure machine to confirm if it is elevated.
 I highly recommend this automatic blood pressure machine by Omron.

 The best treatment for a hypertensive crisis is a benzodiazepine such as Valium or Xanax.
 Some people have taken a calcium channel blocker such as Nifedipine, but I would not recommend this.
 When the hypertensive crisis is over, it may present more problems with blood pressure being too low.
 A benzodiazepine will keep you calm and slightly lower blood pressure.

-In most cases, I would not recommend going to hospital.
+In most cases, I would not recommend going to the hospital.
 Most hospital staff are not appropriately trained in MAOIs and won’t know the best treatment.
-I would only advise going to hospital in extreme cases, that is if you have a blood pressure reading over 220 mm/Hg, especially if it is for a prolonged time.
+I would only advise going to the hospital in extreme cases, that is if you have a blood pressure reading over 220 mm/Hg, especially if it is for a prolonged time.
 This is also confirmed by Dr Ken Gillman on page 42.

 I hope this information on Nardil Food and Drug interactions has been helpful for many on this amazing drug.
 Please always do your own research and seek professional medical advice if in doubt!